aaronawylo/2800-202310-DTC02/README.md

 ## Getting Started With Local Development

-QuickQueue is is using a single repo with multiple dependecies.
+QuickQueue is using a single repo with multiple dependecies.

 Follow these simple instructions to set up a local development environment.